 2006: The Central Council of Jews, Germany’s main Jewish organization elected Charlotte Knobloch as its leader.
 The 73 year old Holocaust survivor from Munich is the first woman to hold this post.

-2007: In an article entitled “Rebuilding Jewish Life in New Orleans,” Bruce Noland describes how “financial incentives and other effort are starting to pay off” in a post-Katrina World.
+2007: In “Rebuilding Jewish Life in New Orleans,” published today Bruce Noland describes how “financial incentives and other effort are starting to pay off” in a post-Katrina World.

 2007: In London, Israel Connects presents “Portraits of Israel.”
 The exhibition is a collection of the photographs of Rudi Weissenstein taken from 1932 through 1999.
 Weissenstein was the official photographer at the signing of the Israeli Declaration of Independence in 1948.

 2007(21st of Sivan, 5767): Eighty-three year old poet and translator Michael Hamburger passed away today.

 2008: In Washington, D.C.
 The JCC presents “David Buchbinder's Odessa/Havana.”
 An exciting Jewish-Cuban musical fusion, Odessa/Havana is led by award winning trumpeter and composer David Buchbinder and includes some of today’s most accomplished jazz musicians.

 2008: As a foretaste of celebrating Shavuot, in Cedar Rapids, at Temple Judah, traditional Shabbat morning services at Temple Judah in Cedar Rapids features a “Sundaes on Saturday” Kiddush.